helpful-information/learn.support/docs/README.md

-# What is Learn, Support?
+# What is Learn Support?
 Learn, Support.
 Information should be shared freely, let's help each other learn.

 ## First party resources